 The sampling frame of addresses was grouped into three explicit sampling strata: the first stratum consisted of addresses in areas with high concentrations of minority population, the second stratum consisted of addresses in areas with low concentrations of minority population, and the third stratum consisted of addresses located in counties comprising Central Appalachia regardless of minority population.
-The high and low minority strata were formed using the block group level characteristics from the 2005 to 2009 American Community Survey (ACS) 5-year Summary File.
+The high and low minority strata were formed using the block group level characteristics from the 2010 Decennial Census Summary File.
 Addresses in census block groups that had a population proportion of Hispanics or African Americans that equaled or exceeded 40 percent were assigned to the high-minority stratum.
 All the remaining addresses were assigned to the low-minority stratum.
-Addresses in counties comprising Central Appalachia were assigned to the Central Appalachia stratum regardless of minority stratus.
+Addresses in counties comprising Central Appalachia were assigned to the Central Appalachia stratum regardless of minority status.